Sexual Harassment of Men: Its Types and Consequences

 Also, based on The National Intimate Partner and Sexual Violence Survey in 2015, the National Sexual Violence Resource Centre (NSVRC) reports that about 24.8% of men in the US experienced some form of sexual violence in their lifetime.

 Nationwide, 43 percent of men reported some form of sexual harassment in their lifetime.
-Meanwhile, About one in four male victims of attempted or completed rape experienced it between the ages of 11 and 17 first.
+Meanwhile, About one in four male victims of rape or attempted rape experienced it between the ages of 11 and 17 first.

 The most painful part of these childhood sexual assaults is that the male survivors are more likely to be assaulted again in adulthood.

-However, sexual assault on men isn’t funny.
+However, sexual assault on men isn’t a lighter topic.
 The lack of necessary help for male victims of sexual assault has some repercussions.
 There are effects of sexual assaults on men contrary to what you may believe.

-Men’s harassment or sexual harassment to men can take a toll on sexual, physical, and behavioral health for a while after the devastating event occurred.
-The following effects of sexual assault:
+Men’s harassment or sexual harassment of men can take a toll on sexual, physical, and behavioral health of the sufferer.
+Here are some major effects of sexual assault:

 1. Physical effects